abhiabhi0/obsidan-programmerCave/LLD/11 - Behavioural Design Patterns - Observer and Strategy.md

 ---
 ## Strategy Design Pattern

-	⁃	(also known as the policy pattern) is a software design pattern that enables an algorithm's behavior to be selected at runtime.
+⁃	(also known as the policy pattern) is a software design pattern that <mark class="hltr-g">enables an algorithm's behavior to be selected at runtime</mark>.
 ⁃	The strategy pattern encapsulates alternative algorithms (or strategies) for a specific task and supports their interchangeable use.
-	⁃	The strategy pattern lets the algorithm vary independently from clients that use it.
+⁃	The strategy pattern <mark class="hltr-g">lets the algorithm vary independently from clients that use it</mark>.

 •	Today we are building a navigation system for a car.
 The navigation system should be able to calculate the shortest route between two points and tell the driver how to get there.
 •	We start with a simple implementation that only supports driving on roads and hence we design a simple `RoadNavigation` class that calculates the shortest route between two points on a road.

 ```java
 public class Navigator {